 Ada Lovelace was born in 1815 and she was the only legitimate child of the poet Lord George Gordon Byron.
 Her bloodline, however, has absolutely nothing to do with why she should be on of the most famous names in history.

-Ada had an upbringing that was a bit different to most girls of her time; her mother Lady Anne Isabella Milbanke Byron, insisted that she was taught mathematics and language by a variety of doctors, tutors and astrologists.
-This was down to the deterioration of her marriage with Lord Byron, and she pushed Ada's logical and mathematical brain to ensure that she ended up nothing like the poet she was fathered by.
+Ada had an upbringing that was a bit different to most girls of her time.
+Her mother Lady Anne Isabella Milbanke Byron, insisted that she was taught mathematics and language by a variety of doctors, tutors and astrologists.
+This was down to the deterioration of her marriage with Lord Byron.
+She pushed Ada's logical and mathematical brain.
+To ensure that she ended up nothing like the poet she was fathered by.

-At the age of 17, Ada was put into contact with mathematician and inventor Charles Babbage, with whom she formed a close friendship and he became her trusted mentor.
-In 1842 Babbage asked her to translate an analysis of Babbage's theories from French to English; not only did she meticulously translate the entire document - she also added her own "Notes" and theories that tripled the length of the original transcript.
+At the age of 17, Ada was put into contact with mathematician and inventor Charles Babbage.
+With whom she formed a close friendship and he became her trusted mentor.
+In 1842 Babbage asked her to translate an analysis of Babbage's theories from French to English.
+Not only did she meticulously translate the entire document.
+She also added her own "Notes [Ada Lovelace]" and theories that tripled the length of the original transcript.

 Extracts from "Taylor's Scientific Memoirs: Menabrea Analysis of The Analytical Engine, with notes" Augusta Ada Lovelace - 1843

 In these notes she laid out her computer science theories.
 She argued that the Analytical Engine heralded machines that would be able to do much more than mathematics.
 She predicted the use of computers for many things including music and arts.
-Her 'diagram of instructions', published as Note G, is know as the first complex computer algorithm.: it has line by line instructions, contains looping and conditional branching.
-Most significant is her visionary insight into the power of the computer, and the extent to which this insight was ignored.
+Her 'diagram of instructions', published as Note G, is know as the first complex computer algorithm.
+It has line by line instructions, contains looping and conditional branching.
+Most significant is her visionary insight into the power of the computer.
+The extent to which this insight was ignored.

 Despite her incredible contribution to technology and the significant information she gave mathematicians and inventors to get where we are today, very few people know about her.